pdfernhout/narrafirma/wordpress-plugin/narrafirma/readme.txt

 12. Here the NarraFirma user is reflecting on the entire project, to learn from it and to keep good records for the future.

 == Changelog ==

+= 1.5.0 =

+Added (survey): Multi-lingual surveys (partipant can choose language; choice is saved for graphing) Added (survey): Option to embed introductory video (streaming or mp4) Added (survey): Story collection date question (generated or imported) Added (survey): For all question types, option to allow write-in answer (for "other" answers or follow-up questions) Added (survey): For "select" question type, option to show full list box instead of drop-down list Added (survey): For "select" question type, option to set no-choice text (e.g., "-- select --") Added (survey): For "boolean" question type, option to set yes/no texts Added (survey): For "text" question type, option to set width of textbox (in percentage units) Added (survey): For "radio buttons" and "check boxes" question types, option to include image links to show below answers

+Added (catalysis): Ability to change annotation questions while answering them (to build answer lists that emerge from reading stories)
+Added (catalysis): Templates for annotation questions Added (catalysis, sensemaking): Real-time display lumping (merging of similar answers) in catalysis graphs and statistics Added (catalysis, sensemaking): Ability to filter stories by story length Added (catalysis, sensemaking): Ability to filter stories by searching for specific pieces of text

+Added (usability): Option to set project nickname, which shows on pages and reports within project Added (usability): Buttons to hide or show advanced and import options for questions, story forms, observations Added (usability): Improved text-box widths throughout the pages, so shorter texts have shorter text boxes Added (usability): Better explanation/labeling of cluster order in catalysis clustering Added (usability): Ability to "archive" (hide) WordPress projects

+Changed (catalysis): Moved annotation facility from collection to catalysis; improved annotation process Changed (usability): Added "choosers" to improve process of adding questions to story forms and changing question order Changed (usability): Shortened length of text boxes for shorter entry fields (e.g., names, labels) Changed (usability): Reduced number of entry fields that appear in situations where they don't apply Changed (usability): Application now checks that your question short name is unique (instead of asking you to check it yourself)
+Changed (usability): Navigation buttons now say "Previous page" and "Next page" (to make it more clear that you are going to a page, not doing something)
+Changed (usability): Revamped WordPress launch/options page Changed (stability): Changed almost all "var" variables to "const" or "let" variables

+Fixed (catalysis): Bug where missing custom graph size for catalysis report could result in printed graphs with zero height Fixed (catalysis): Bug where no-answer answers for boolean and checkbox questions were being graphed as no or false instead of no-answer
+Fixed (sensemaking): Bug where generated questions (e.g., Eliciting question) still appeared in story cards when their check boxes were unchecked
+Fixed (sensemaking): Bug where story filter with && combination did not work when printing story cards Fixed (usability): Issue where last few lines of home-page right-side links could pop over to bottom left Fixed (usability): Many small CSS element spacing awkwardnesses Fixed (stability): Bug where application did not load under WordPress when installed on Bedrock server Fixed (stability): Updated Mann-Whitney U test for two improvements in scipy code from which it was derived

 = 1.4.2 =